slakkenhuis/stilish/README.md

 Supporting programs
 -------------------------------------------------------------------------------

-Since `stilish` is modular, you will need additional software to get a complete working environment.
+Since `versatiler` is modular, you will need additional software to get a complete working environment.
 I can only suggest what I have tried:

 -   It shouldn't really matter what underlying window manager you use, as long